cilium/tetragon/DEVELOP.md

 You should now have a `./tetragon` binary, which can be run as follows:

 ```
-sudo LD_LIBRARY_PATH=$(realpath ./lib) ./tetragon --hubble-lib bpf/objs
+sudo LD_LIBRARY_PATH=$(realpath ./lib) ./tetragon --bpf-lib bpf/objs
 ```

 Note that we need to specify the `LD_LIBRARY_PATH` as shown above so that Tetragon can find the correct libbpf to use at runtime.
-The `--hubble-lib` flag tells Tetragon where to look for its compiled BPF programs (which were built in the `make` step above).
+The `--bpf-lib` flag tells Tetragon where to look for its compiled BPF programs (which were built in the `make` step above).

 Using Dev VM